phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/hooks.rst

-PHPs Garbage Collector can be triggered explicitly when ``gc_collect_cycles()`` is called or implicitly by the engine itself when the number of collectable objects reaches a certain theshold.
+PHPs Garbage Collector can be triggered explicitly when ``gc_collect_cycles()`` is called or implicitly by the engine itself when the number of collectable objects reaches a certain threshold.

 To allow understanding of how the garbage collector works or to profile its performance, you can overwrite the function pointer hook that performs the